mtthwprctr/jekyll-now/_posts/2017-12-4-Non_recip_photonics.md

 ---
 layout: post
-title: Review: Non-reciprocal photonics based on time modulation
+title: Review Non-reciprocal photonics based on time modulation
 ---
 Brief notes on a Nature Photonics review article, "Non-reciprocal photonics based on time modulation" by Sounas and Alu.